MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 localization_priority: Priority
 ms.collection: Ent_O365
 ms.custom: Ent_Office_ProPlus
-description: "Provides Office admins with an overview of how Microsoft Teams is automatically installed with Office 365 ProPlus."
+description: "Provides Office admins with an overview of how Microsoft Teams is automatically installed with Microsoft 365 Apps."
 ---

 # Deploy Microsoft Teams with Microsoft 365 Apps